LibLadyLynn/victor-library-assistant/README.md

-# Victor tiny, private library assistant
+# Victor the Library Assistant

 Victor is a 100% local, Ollama-powered LLM that was created by Ms. Kristie Feguer, a librarian.
 No cloud, no OpenAI/Claude/Gemini/xAI, no internet required after setup.